DOWNLOAD THE NEW TWINIVERSITY APP!

 Oogiebear

-3. Put safety first
+3. Put Safety First

 As your babies get more mobile, it’s important to put their safety first.
 If you continue to change them on a changing table, MAKE SURE that you secure the pad to the furniture, strap the baby in with a safety strap, and keep a hand on the baby at all times.
 Once they are able to roll over, consider moving the pad to the floor or a bed to minimize the chance of them falling.